Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/lines.md

 Characters should have outlines black outlines for clear readability.

 Glowing things, like Zetterburn's fire or Clairen's sword can have outline in other colors, but be careful of losing readability.

 \
 Outlining can be as simple as just drawing a line around the outside of the sprite, but there are [several techniques](https://youtu.be/gW1G_FLsuEs?t=377) to reduce [noise](simplification.md#noise) and show the shape better.

+Automatic outlining is possible, but should be avoided when drawing characters because of the lost opportunity to use the above techniques and improve the readability.
+Sometimes automatic outlining is used for projectiles or text.

 ::: sources